Teerapat6509650468/CS360_Project_Fork/README.md

 If you prefer to clone the repository automatically as part of the script, follow these steps to create and set up the deploy-script.sh <br><br>

 **1. Set up the bash script**
-- Create and edit the deploy-script.sh file:
+- Create and edit the deploy-script.sh file :
 ```bash
 touch deploy-script.sh
 chmod +x deploy-script.sh
 nano deploy-script.sh
 ```

-- Add the following script to the file (or copy it from utils/deploy-script.sh):
+- Add the following script to the file (or copy it from utils/deploy-script.sh) :
 ```bash
 #!/bin/bash